Dose calculator

 Published research protocols for tirzepatide frequently describe a multi-step dose titration schedule that can span five months or longer.
 A widely studied pattern involves initiating at a 2.5 mg weekly dose and escalating monthly through subsequent tiers: 5 mg, 7.5 mg, 10 mg, 12.5 mg, and a final tier of 15 mg.
 For researchers documenting their work, this dose-stepping creates a significant planning challenge.
 To accurately observe such a protocol, one must schedule six discrete dosage levels over the course of the study, each requiring its own precise volume calculation prior to administration.

-Common Tirzepatide dose mistakes
+Common Tirzepatide dose-calculation mistakes

 - Skipping the escalation date in the log, then being unable to answer when a dose change actually happened.